spastorferrari/crystaldoor/README.md

 # crystaldoor
+## sebastian pastor ferrari 2020 © - for reference only
  Script that allows you to input a Glassdoor link and extract every job application interview question.